 For instance, the wrong coding may lead to higher co-pays for clients that would have otherwise been avoided.
 Long processing time may cause delays in payment receiving, while processing large amounts of sensitive data via non-compliant technologies may lead to data leaks.
 These are just a few challenges in claims processing currently faced by carriers, and if not addressed timely, they may be the reason for staying way behind the competition.
 Let’s review the whole picture and see what can be done to solve the problems of handling claims.

 Сhallenges in claims processing faced by providers and insurers

+Wonder how to avoid common medical billing and coding errors?
 Claiming process involves a lot of parties and requires plenty of correct information to be processed accordingly.
 The problem is, the more touchpoint it requires, the more errors may occur, especially if done manually.
+Check the medical billing audit checklist.
 The figure exemplifies the workflow that the insurer and medical provider have to do to resolve the claim.

 Here are current problems in claims processing.

 Every claim case requires an incredible amount of information when it gets processed.
 Data in manual or electronic EHRs, doctor’s input and diagnosis, test results, identification information, carrier and payment details, SSN, and more — all of these are used to review, adjudicate, and finalize the claim.
 Two issues arise here:

 - if this data is processed manually, it will take a lot of time and effort by the time one collects all the needed information and documents;

 - If it’s done electronically via non-compliant software, it poses a security threat.

 The thing is, there’s no lesser evil.
 Check also how to organize medical billing.